isabellelorge/contradiction/README.md

 For each user in the dataset, it extracts the named entities mentioned in all their posts, then creates 'pro' and 'con' sentence embeddings using SBERT and takes the difference between 'pro' and 'con' cosine similarity as the stance of this user towards that particular entity.

-At training time, it uses a modified version of the Pytorch-geometric implementation of the Signed Graph Convolutional Network from  to produce embeddings for the users from their entities graph which are used as features along with the output of a BERT layer for classifying pairs of posts.
+At training time, it uses a modified version of the Pytorch-geometric implementation of the Signed Graph Convolutional Network from Derr et al. (2018) https://arxiv.org/pdf/1808.06354.pdf  to produce embeddings for the users from their entities graph which are used as features along with the output of a BERT layer for classifying pairs of posts.

 ![Alt text](entities_graph.jpg "Entities Graph")